BigDaddyNFT/BigDaddyPlugin/README.md

 ## BigDaddy Ecosystem

 - [BigDaddyNFT Plugin](https://gitlab.bigdaddy-nft.com/bigdaddycore/bigdaddynftplugin)
-  BigDaddyNFT Plugin is a web3 development tool allowing users to restrict a website access for NFT owners.
+  BigDaddyNFT Plugin is a React web3 development tool allowing users to restrict a website access for NFT owners.
 With its user-friendly interface, users can manage their NFTs and restrict website route access based on NFT ownership.

 - [BigDaddy Minter Page](https://gitlab.bigdaddy-nft.com/bigdaddycore/bigdaddymintersite)
   BigDaddy Minter Page is a website allowing users to create a NFT Collection.
 During creation, the BigDaddyContract will generate a siteId.
 This siteId is necessary to use the BigDaddyNFTPlugin